 An European operational instruction includes information delivered electronically, verbally, physically on paper or as verbal instructions to be written down by the train driver or by other safe methods of communication with the same level of information.
-In case of verbal communication of a European instruction, the signaller shall only read out the first and second identifier figure of every field.
-Where a third identifier figure also exists, its field qualifier will be read out instead.

 In principle when it is necessary for an operational instruction to be written down by the train driver, the train shall be at standstill.
 The railway undertaking and the concerned infrastructure manager may jointly undertake a risk assessment which could, as a result, define the conditions under which it is safe to deviate from this principle.